-Meetings and Reports Meetings
+Meetings and Reports

+Meetings

-The annual general meeting of shareholders of the Company is held in Luxembourg at 11 a.m.
-(Luxembourg time) on 20 February each year (or if such day is not a Business Day in Luxembourg, on the next following Business Day in Luxembourg).
+An annual general meeting of shareholders of the Company is held in Luxembourg each year.
 Other general meetings of shareholders will be held at such times and places as are indicated in the notices of such meetings.
-Notices are sent to registered shareholders and (when legally required) published in such newspapers as decided by the Board of Directors and in the Recueil des Sociétés et Associations du Mémorial in Luxembourg.
+Notices are sent to registered shareholders and (when legally required) published in such newspapers as decided by the Board of Directors and in the RESA in Luxembourg.